0i0/nonky/README.md

 # the API

 # RESTFull API
-There is a RESTFull API to get sistem information
+There is a RESTFull API to get system information

     /api/cpus/:samplesNumber/:sampleTimeInMiliseconds